M3RG-IITD/UniFFBench/README.md

 We present a comprehensive evaluation of six state-of-the-art UMLFFs (CHGNet, M3GNet, MACE, MatterSim, SevenNet, Orb) on a carefully curated dataset, namely `MinX-1.5K`, comprising ∼1,500 minerals with experimentally obtained crystal structures and elastic properties.
-Our analysis is divided into three parts: (1) A systematic comparison of model prediction across the minerals dataset, (2) A quantitative assessment of temporal evolution during MD simulations,and (3) Evaluation of elastic constants prediction to study their efficacy of modelling mechanical properties
+Our analysis is divided into three parts:
+-  A systematic comparison of model prediction across the minerals dataset.
+-  A quantitative assessment of temporal evolution during MD simulations.
+-  Evaluation of elastic constants prediction to study their efficacy of modelling mechanical properties

 ## Installation